 Inhalant addiction occurs when a person sniffs everyday household items in order to get high.
-The fumes of the substance flow through the mouth or nose by huffing, sniffing or snorting depending on what’s inhaled.
-Unfortunately, not all teens and adults realize the dangers of inhaling because the high achieved lasts a few minutes.
-Thus causing the person to continue inhaling in order to stay high.
+The fumes of the substance flow through the mouth or nose by huffing, sniffing, or snorting depending on what’s inhaled.
+Unfortunately, not all teens and adults realize the dangers of inhaling dangerous substances.
+The achieved high typically lasts only a few minutes, causing the person to use often.

 13.1% of those who abuse inhalants reported starting by the 8th grade.

 Access to these inhalants is easy for teens whether the products are in the home or bought in a store.
-Aerosol spray items are hair and deodorant sprays, computer cleaning products, spray paints, and vegetable oils.
+Aerosol spray items can be hair and deodorant sprays, computer cleaning products, spray paints, or vegetable oils.
 They contain propellants and volatile solvents.
 Gases used for inhaling include butane lighters, propane tanks, and whipped cream dispensers.
-However, products such as ether, chloroform, and nitrous oxide (laughing gas) are also abused inhalants.
+Products such as ether, chloroform, and nitrous oxide (laughing gas) are also abused inhalants.

 Nitrites come in the form of leather or video head cleaner, liquid aroma, and room deodorizer.